LandRegistry/charges-html-prototypes/README.md

 node --version
 ```

-Your version needs to be at least v0.10.36
+Your version should be 4.2.2.

 If you don't have Node, download it here: [http://nodejs.org/](http://nodejs.org/).